Why Multiple Displays Are (Much) Better than VR Headsets

 Six More Reasons Why Multiple Displays are (much) Better

-We can identify six additional limitations associated with VR Headsets.
+At Simlog, we’ve identified six additional limitations associated with VR Headsets.

 - Wearing a VR Headset limits what you see to just the simulated world.
 For this reason, it can be difficult, for example, to reach for a forklift lever with your right hand (in the real world) because you cannot “see” the lever or your hand.
 More expensive VR Headsets overcome this problem by adding cameras to “superimpose” what the cameras “see” on top of the simulated world to create “augmented reality”, at added cost.
 Of course, this also means that you will “notice” everything the cameras “see”, so not just the lever you want to move, but everything around the lever too, and that will necessarily reduce the sense of “immersion” in the simulated world.